mvp4g/gwt-boot-starter-mvp4g2/README.md

 ### Screen Meta Data

 In this area the screens are defined.
 A screen in mvp4g2 is a combination of a presenter and a view.
-There are three predefined screens called search, list and detail.
+There are three predefined screens called screen01, screen02 and screen03.
+The generate need at least one screen to generate a fully working project.

 ![Project Meta Data](https://github.com/mvp4g/gwt-boot-starter-mvp4g2/blob/master/etc/images/ScreenMetaData.png?raw=true)